How to Throw a Virtual Bachelorette Party

 Learn how to make your bach bash as fun as possible even if you can’t physically be with your besties.

 Throughout the coronavirus pandemic, our motto has toggled between “one-day-at-a-time” and “if you can’t beat ‘em, join ‘em”.
 The latter is definitely where we stand when it comes to keeping bachelorette party plans in place.
+And thus, the virtual bachelorette party was born!

 Now more than ever, we’re all looking for reasons to celebrate a happy occasion, and a bachelorette party always promises plenty of fun and even more laughs whether everyone in the group has known each other for years or some people are meeting for the first time.
 Plus, the bride-to-be may have had to alter some of her other wedding plans over the past few weeks.
 As a result, our opinion is everyone will be happy to have an event on their calendars as something to look forward to.

-Obviously, our stay-at-home orders mean you will need to make a few changes, but hosting a virtual bachelorette party can still be equally as fun and (dare we say) even more memorable than your original set-up.
+Obviously, any stay-at-home orders mean you will need to make a few changes, but hosting a virtual bachelorette party can still be equally as fun and (dare we say) even more memorable than your original set-up.
 The key to a great time, even at a distance, is the same as one that happens in person: create a plan.
 Whether you choose to host via Zoom, FaceTime, Google Hangouts, or another virtual gathering program, we’re walking you through how to host a virtual bachelorette party in 10 steps below.

 Step 1: Curate Your Guest List